No. 21 Miami rolls past upset-minded Toledo 49-24

 Toledo scored touchdowns on its last possession of the first half and its first two of the second, but the early hole was too much to overcome.
 Mitchell Guadagni threw for two TDs for the Rockets.

-Rosier scored on runs of 5 and 2 yards in the first half and also threw a 38-yard touchdown pass to Thomas.
+"At times we were really rolling and everyone was doing their jobs," Toledo receiver Diontae Johnson said.
+"We just need to take care of the mistakes we made in the second half."

 It was 21-7 at halftime, and the Hurricanes had plenty of answers when Toledo made a game of it in the third quarter.
-DeeJay Dallas ran for a 19-yard TD to put Miami up 28-14, and Rosier's 5-yard scoring pass to Lawrence Cager made it 35-21.
+Dallas ran for a 19-yard TD to put Miami up 28-14, and Rosier's 5-yard scoring pass to Lawrence Cager made it 35-21.

-The Rockets settled for a field goal on their next drive, and Rosier broke free for a 37-yard touchdown run to make it 42-24 with 12:18 remaining in the game.
+Toledo settled for a field goal on its next drive, and Rosier broke free for a 37-yard touchdown run to make it 42-24 with 12:18 remaining in the game.

+"We beat a really good team," Miami coach Mark Richt said.
+"Toledo is outstanding and well coached.
+They are used to winning and it was a good battle until it got a little out of hand at the end."

+Toledo gave the Hurricanes a tough game last year but ultimately lost 52-30 at Miami.

 THE TAKEAWAY